moushicheng/git-branch-desciption/README.md

 # How to Use

-1. Install the plugin in vscode
+1. Install the plugin [git branch description] in vscode
 2. Now, a new tab named gitBranches will appear on the left side of the editor
 3. enjoy!